Are you comparing Heating Oil vs. Propane for heating your home?

 Research Fuel Prices

 You can contact us and explain your project to one of our friendly sales team members.
-He or she can help you with the pricing of propane or fuel oil.
+We can help you with the pricing of propane or fuel oil.
 If you don’t want to speak with anyone, you can fill out our contact form.

 Finalize Comparison

-To complete comparison of oil furnace costs with propane furnace costs, follow the last few steps:
+To complete a comparison of oil furnace costs with propane furnace costs, follow the last few steps:

-• Multiply the oil furnace annual fuel consumption by the Crystal Flash heating oil price.
+• Multiply the oil furnace’s annual fuel consumption by the Crystal Flash heating oil price.

 • Add the running cost to the cost for the oil furnace and tank.

-• Multiply the propane furnace annual fuel consumption by the Crystal Flash propane price.
+• Multiply the propane furnace’s annual fuel consumption by the Crystal Flash propane price.

 • Add the cost to the capital cost for the propane furnace and tank.